 See Section 01 35 26-11 / Paragraph 1.7 “Site Safety and Health Officer” and “Competent Person”

 Please confirm the Project Superintendent can fulfill the role of Quality Control Manager per 014500 1.4-B.

+Answered by # 34

 File Size Limit: Please clarify if the file size limit is 15 MB (as mentioned on solicitation page 12) or 5 MB (as mentioned on solicitation page 14).

-COR Question
+File size limit is 15MB.

 Please confirm the aboveground propane tanks shall be insulated with calcium silicate with glass cloth or aluminum jacket, weatherproof jacket per 23 07 11 3.6.

+Insulation of the above ground propane tanks is not required.

 Does the Government want the Contractor to re-insulate the deaerator feedwater heater, tanks per 230711 3.5?

-Reinsulate if as required to perform work or if damaged during contractor work.
+Reinsulate as required to perform work or if damaged during contractor work.
 Otherwise, existing insulation can remain.

 Reference Phasing Note 8.2, M-001, it states that the contractor shall provide maintenance on existing equipment.
 Please confirm the Government will continue to maintain and operate the existing equipment and no preventative maintenance is required by the Contractor on the existing equipment to remain.